Vintage Guitar Picks And Things

 Picture

-I've been searching for a definitive way to display/catalog my vintage guitar pick collection--and this seemed like the most organized way to do that.
+I've been searching for a definitive way to display/catalog my vintage guitar pick collection(as well as provide a complete referencing site for other collectors)--and this seemed like the most organized way to do that.
 I will attempt to provide accurate dates of production as well as a little bit of history for each brand/company listed if I am able to do so.

 Basically, though?
 D'Andrea made approximately 99% of the guitar picks made in this 'vintage' guitar pick era.
 This is why I'm so 'high' on D'Andrea products.
 Their beauty and skill with guitar pick creation is unparalleled.